Estimated Reading Time: 2 Minutes

 Downtime could be the difference between a business closing and thriving.
 Yet, it is a fear that tends to vanish from managers’ minds until the very moment it becomes vital trouble.
 Most businesses, however, face a certain degree of downtime every single day, on not-so-prominent levels.

 Every time your staff or systems are delayed due to technical inefficiencies, you are experiencing downtime.
 Just think of how each employee now and then have to stop working due to freezing computers, random updates, system outages or connection loss.

-In this scenario, customers are unable to shop, the staff is unable to work, and the damage can hardly be contained if there are no robust Business Continuity procedures in place.
-It is one of the worst nightmares of any business owner, and up to 60% of businesses that go through a major disaster will close their doors.
+In this scenario, depending on which type of disaster has occurred, customers may be unable to shop, the staff may be unable to work, and the damage can hardly be contained if there are no robust Business Continuity procedures in place.
+It is a scary situation for any business owner, and up to 60% of businesses that go through a major disaster will close their doors.

 In today’s world, technology failure and cybercrime are the most typical reasons for downtime amongst companies of all sizes.
 Depending on how reliant on technology is your business, it could suffer more or less from such adversities.

 The Downtime Calculator helps you understand the level of disruption that one of such IT disasters could cause to your business.
 It should take just a minute to set up and will give you a rough idea of the cost per hour of downtime, depending on how dependant your structure is to technology.